hikeventures/hikeventures.github.io/_posts/2016-03-23-Sea-to-Summit-Ultra-Flex-Booties.markdown

 ![Sea to Summit Ultra Flex Booties](https://farm2.staticflickr.com/1455/25746566141_e38526eca2_b.jpg "Sea to Summit Ultra Flex Booties")

 The Sea to Summit Ultra Flex Booties also help to protect your feet when walking in the river.
-We also found them more packagble then our Teva Sandals which we used before.
+We also found them more packable then our Teva Sandals which we used before.
 An advantage of the Teva Sandals is however, that they do not soak water like neoprene.

 ![Sea to Summit Ultra Flex Booties](https://farm2.staticflickr.com/1577/25275264374_c4ee457d72_b.jpg "Sea to Summit Ultra Flex Booties")